Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 ![Alt text](https://www.monarco.io/wp-content/uploads/2017/01/monarco_dinrail.jpg "Monarco HAT")

 The Monarco HAT is a robust industrial graded HAT, perfectly suited for home automation projects.
-Tt wil protect your Raspebrry Pi from being fried by overvoltage or short circuiting and provide enough IO points to do some small projects with it.
-For example some IOT project, small home-automation or industrial projects in combination with MQTT telemetry protocol and much more ...
+It protects your Raspebrry Pi from being fried by overvoltage or short circuiting and provides enough IO points to do projects with it.
+For example IOT projects, small home-automation or industrial projects and much more ...
+I personally used it in combination with the MQTT telemetry protocol.

-A CODESYS V3 library was missing, so I wrote it to fill the gap after studying the C & Java Node-JS code examples and documentation provided by Monarco.
-Though tested thoroughly, it will probably still contain bugs =(
+A CODESYS V3 library was missing, so I wrote one to fill the gap after studying the C & Java Node-JS code examples and documentation provided by Monarco.
+Though tested, it will probably still contain bugs =(
 If you spot a bug, share it so we can fix it.

 As the CODESYS runtime for Raspbery Pi also contains a very good responsive HTML5 compatible webinterface (via a built in webserver in CODESYS itself), no extra software like OpenHAB or Domoticz is neccesary.
 But offcourse you can connect to these platforms if needed.
 For the record, I am not connected with Monarco or CODESYS in any way.